Waterloo Monument

 The Wellington Museum

-The Wellington Museum in the town of Waterloo (distinct from the battlefield area 3 kilometres south) occupies the inn where the Duke of Wellington wrote his post-battle dispatches on the night of 18 June.
-The building has been preserved largely as it was and contains a detailed exhibition on Wellington’s campaign.
-Entry around €9.
-Less visited than the main monument and quieter as a result.
+In the town of Waterloo (3 kilometres north of the battlefield), the Wellington Museum occupies the inn where the Duke of Wellington wrote his post-battle dispatches on the night of 18 June.
+The building has been preserved largely as it was and contains a detailed exhibition on the campaign.
+Entry around 9 euros.
+Quieter than the main monument and worth an hour.

 Getting There

-The battlefield is about 20 kilometres south of Brussels.
-From Brussels-Midi station, the W train runs to Braine-l’Alleud (about 30 minutes, €5), from where a shuttle bus or taxi covers the last 3 kilometres to the visitor centre.
-By car, take the E5/A4 motorway south from Brussels and exit for Waterloo; the Butte du Lion is well-signposted.
+About 20 kilometres south of Brussels.
+From Brussels-Midi, the W train runs to Braine-l’Alleud (about 30 minutes, 5 euros), then shuttle bus or taxi for the last 3 kilometres to the visitor centre.
+Bus W from Brussels Midi runs to the visitor centre on weekdays and weekends; journey around 45 minutes.
+By car, the E5/A4 motorway south and exit for Waterloo.

 Eating and Staying

+The town of Waterloo has restaurants along the Chaussee de Bruxelles.
+Belgian cuisine here means moules-frites, carbonnade flamande (beef stewed in Belgian ale), and grey shrimp croquettes.
 Brussels makes the most practical overnight base: 20 minutes from the battlefield by train and full of good hotels, restaurants, and the rest of what Belgium’s capital offers.
-If you want to stay locally, the town of Waterloo has several guesthouses and the Martin’s Grand Hotel in nearby Genval is a more upscale option.